-- a) To ensure the health of the watersheds and sub watersheds in the Town and in downstream areas, stormwater management is required for all new development areas, infill, and redevelopment projects in accordance with the policies of this Plan. - b) The policies of this Section are intended to promote and implement effective stormwater management techniques that will help to reduce erosion; avoid downstream flash flooding; reduce nutrient, siltation and sediment loading; sustain fish habitat; and help to improve the quality of Lake Simcoe and its tributaries. - c) The Town shall develop and adopt a set of guidelines for alternative development standards and Low Impact Development criteria that promote the use of infiltration, bioswales and other alternatives to piped solutions to stormwater management. - d) The Town shall require Enhanced Protection Level (in accordance with MOE's Stormwater e) Stormwater management ponds are prohibited in the Natural Heritage System, unless otherwise approved by the Conservation Authority.

-Management Planning and Design Manual, 2003) for all new stormwater management facilities and stormwater management practices that will limit the post development stormwater run-off flows to a level at or below pre-development flows for the two (2) year through one hundred (100) year events.
+- a) To ensure the health of the watersheds and sub watersheds in the Town and in downstream areas, storm water management is required for all new development areas, infill and redevelopment projects in accordance with the policies of this Plan. - b) The policies of this Section are intended to promote and implement effective storm water management techniques that will help to reduce erosion; avoid downstream flash flooding; reduce nutrient, siltation and sediment loading; sustain fish habitat; and help to improve the quality of Lake Simcoe and its tributaries. - a) The Town shall develop and adopt a set of guidelines for alternative development standards and Low Impact Development criteria that promote the use of infiltration, bioswales and other alternatives to piped solutions to storm water management. - b) The Town shall require Enhanced Protection Level (in accordance with MOE's Storm water Management Planning and Design Manual, 2003) for all new storm water management facilities and storm water management practices that will limit the post development storm water run-off flows to a level at or below pre-development flows for the two (2) year through one hundred (100) year events. - c) Storm water management ponds are prohibited in the Natural Heritage System, unless otherwise approved by the Conservation Authority.

-5.2.5.3 The Stormwater Management Treatment Approach
+5.2.5.3 The Storm Water Management Treatment Approach